 It is very similar to the price presented by Optimum Nutrition in its famous supplement Whey Gold Standard, considered of quality but expensive.

-Creatine Monohydrate is probably the most effective supplement to increase the muscle mass, and if that’s what you’re looking for, it’s an excellent bet to include in your supplementation.
+Creatine Monohydrate is probably the most effective supplement to increase muscle mass, and if that is what you are looking for, it is an excellent bet to include in your supplementation.

 The problem is that it is not a complete protein, and when it is included in protein supplements, it can transform a 70% Whey into 90%, or other values.

 For creatine supplements the ideal is to buy a creatine supplement, not a protein with creatine.
 (You know everything about Creatine in our guide here.)

 Another problem is that many people looking for an isolated protein, are not very interested in the possible fluid retention effect caused by Creatine, and in the case of those who are trying to lose fat, it can be unpleasant and demotivating.